 Summer in Kerala:

 By the end of May or June beginning the scenario changes completely with the starting of dramatic monsoon.
-Winds from Southwest begins to flow from the oceans, the clouds cover the sun and the rain begins to pour.
+Winds from the Southwest begin to flow from the oceans, the clouds cover the sun and the rain begins to pour.
 The climate then is dark and cold.

 The southwest monsoon lasts till August and there is a pleasant interval of two months before north-east monsoon.
 The weather at this time is nice and is the harvesting time in Kerala.
 The north east monsoon is different with thunder and lightning.